Tonywuhk/realai.org/course/system/github.md

 ### Jekyll

 [Jekyll](https://jekyllrb.com/) is a simple software framework that transforms plain text into static websites and blogs.
 It also powers GitHub Pages.

+Static [pages](https://jekyllrb.com/docs/pages/) on Jekyll site are not date-based.
+They can be [Markdown](https://daringfireball.net/projects/markdown/) files inside folders and subfolders.
+By default, pages retain exactly the same folder structure in `_site` as they do in the source directory.
+The only exception is that if a [permalink](https://jekyllrb.com/docs/permalinks/) is declared in the page's front matter, the URL specified in permalink will be used in `_site` instead of the page's default URL.

 ## Relative Links